POV-Ray/povray/tools/meta-make/readme.md

 =========

-Invoke the following command from the root directory of the POV-Ray source package:
+From the root of the POV-Ray source package, change to the `tools/meta-make` directory, and invoke the following command:

-    tools/meta-make/meta-make.sh
+    make

+This will re-create all outdated converted files.

+To re-create all converted files unconditionally, use:

+    make clean all

 Output